kiniry/objective-c/s093751/Assignment2_2/README.md

 Immutability
 -------------
 - ... how is immutability used and why as compared with the OTLTYAFW.
 (Hint: What are the immutable base types in your other languages(s)?
 Are they *really* immutable?
 What good are immutable data types?)

+Mutability is when an objet can be edited and modified, just like normal, and immutability is the quite opposite, meaning that it cannot be modified and is rather *static* (locked).

+An example of this is `NSArray` that contains data of the type `NSObject`, that cannot be modified, once it has been pushed into the array.
+However, if the object `NSMutableArray` is used instead, then it is possible to modify the objects while they are in the array.

 Inheritance
 -----------
 - ... how inheritance works as compared to the OTLTYAFW.
 (Hint: Consider single vs. multiple inheritance and behavioral vs. code inheritance.
 How does class inheritance work and how does type inheritance work?)

+Inheritance is delared in the header file instead of the class file in C# and Java.
+Multiple inheritance is not supported, nor is it supported in C#.
+So instead single inheritance is used to implement objects from some super class.

 Logging
 -------
-- ... the built-in methods for logging as compared to the OTLTYAFW.
-   (Hint: There is more to the world than printf in logging and debugging.)
+- ... the built-in methods for logging as compared to the OTLTYAFW.(Hint: There is more to the world than printf in logging and debugging.)

+One of the Core Foundation Frameworks is the ``NSLog` that can be used to write out messages into the console, that could be used for debugging.
+Very much similar to the `System.out.println` from Java and `Console.Write` from C#.
+However, there are also other ways of logging.
+In C# it is also possible to use the library `log4net` that offers messages to be stored in a configurable and safe way.
+Objective-C also has this capablity in some of its other frameworks e.g Apple has a framework called *Apple System Logger* (ASL), that is somewhat similar to `log4net`.

 Method overloading
 ------------------
 - ... how method overloading works (or doesn't) as compared to the OTLTYAFW.
 (Hint: Is overloading permitted?
 Is it a best practice?
 What are the pros and cons?)